INLOGIK GROUP PTY LIMITED

 The information in the system is referred to in this policy as Customer Data.
 It is owned by the Customer (or in some cases a bank), but is still subject to Privacy Requirements in respect of personal information.

-Inlogik ensures that Customer Data is encrypted in transmission, kept securely and handled in accordance with PCI DSS requirements (which includes encryption of card, bank account and password information) and applicable legislation relating to data security.
+Inlogik ensures that Customer Data is encrypted in transit and at rest, stored securely and handled in accordance with PCI DSS requirements [which includes encryption of card and bank account information and hashing (that is not decryptable) of password information] and applicable legislation relating to data security.
 Privacy Requirements are closely related to data security, but must still be considered separately.

 Inlogik also provides some services to organisations related to insurance and travel.
 These operations are similar to our Inlogik business in that they involve hosted software services in which clients enter information.
 Those operations also comply with applicable Privacy Requirements and data security legislation, but are not subject to PCI DSS.